gitpan/OIS/README.txt

-Perl-OIS version 0.01
+Perl-OIS version 0.03
 =====================

-This is a Perl binding for OIS, a crossplatform C++ input framework, found at  .
-I made it so that Ogre () can be useful, but there might be uses outside of Ogre.
+This is a Perl binding for OIS, Object-Oriented Input System, a crossplatform C++ input framework, found at http://sourceforge.net/projects/wgois .
+I made it so that Ogre (http://search.cpan.org/~slanning/Ogre/ ) can be useful, but there might be uses outside of Ogre.

 The wrapping is currently fairly complete, but I'm focusing on being able to use it with Ogre.
 (OIS::Component and OIS::ForceEffect, and their subclasses are basically the only parts not wrapped.)

 There is no documentation yet, which is no doubt frustrating.
+Then again, OIS itself isn't really very documented. :)
-There will probably be examples in the Ogre module, and you can look at the tests under the t/ directory.
+There are examples in the Ogre module, and you can look at the (inadequate) tests under the t/ directory.

 DEPENDENCIES

 You should install the latest version of OIS.
-That is 1.0 as I'm writing this.
+That's 1.0 as I'm writing this.
 If you run Ubuntu, see below for installation instructions.

 Makefile.PL uses pkg-config to get information about the libraries and header